 I’m no exception.
 I’ve enjoyed sending cards out.
 It’s a joy when I actually have something someone else wants or needs (this happens rarely given the junk wax nature of my collection).
 And it’s fun to compile and list my wantlists and explain my projects.
 Oh, and it’s fun to receive surprise cards in the mail.

 I’ve got two current projects I’m working on.
 The first is Giants Team sets up to 1993 (for Topps).
 I need to figure out what I want to do with 1994, the strike, and beyond.
 The second is Stanford Alumni, a quest which will take me into the 1990s and 2000s.
-I’ve also got a random wantlist of various less-thought-out interests.
+I’ve also got a random wantlist of various less-thought-out interests and a wantlist for sets I’m building, planning to build, or have enough cards of that momentum suggests I build.